-- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal increased across the region.
+However, the signal decreased at Ruthin. - The High Signal Level and Increasing Signal Level indicators were triggered at Kinmel Bay during the last reporting period. - There were no sampling issues during the last reporting period.